This spot has been added by

 Plage de la Palud snorkeling tips and recommendations

 You’ll mostly find these two fantastic fish in the vicinity of caves or large crevices where they can shelter.
-Have a look under the rocks, 2 to 4 meters deep.
+Have a look under the rocks, 2 to 4 yards deep.
 In the same area, huge common dentex and schools of greater amberjack are occasionally reported.

 Restaurants & accommodation nearby